rtCamp/snapwp-helper/readme.txt

 == Installation ==

-1. Upload the `snapwp-helper.zip` release zip via the WordPress Dashboard > Plugins > Add New > Upload Plugin.
+1. Download the [latest release](https://github.com/rtCamp/snapwp-helper/releases) `.zip` file, upload it to your WordPress install, and activate the plugin.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. For more info and usage, see the <a href="https://github.com/rtCamp/snapwp/blob/main/docs/getting-started.md" target="_blank">SnapWP Getting Started guide</a>.

 == Frequently Asked Questions ==